elastisys/compliantkubernetes/docs/user-guide/additional-services/postgresql.md

 ## Getting Access

-Your administrator will set up a Secret inside Compliant Kubernetes, which contains all information you need to access your PostgreSQL cluster.
+Your administrator will set up a Secret inside Welkin, which contains all information you need to access your PostgreSQL cluster.
 The Secret has the following shape:

 ```yaml